 We calve from late January through March.
 We seldom have to help a cow.

 We make our registered herd work and survive just as our commercial neighbors do.
 The cows are run on Fern Ridge (brush and timber) and native grass pasture in the spring and summer, then on cut over hay fields in the late summer and fall.
 We DO NOT creep feed the calves.
 We wean by the first of October.
-Most (a few are sent out to other regional bull tests) of the bull calves are placed in our own bull test/development program to be ready for sale and use as yearling bulls for spring breeding programs.
+Our bull calves are placed in our own bull test/development program to be ready for sale and use as yearling bulls for spring breeding programs.
 Our replacement heifer calves are fed our own grass hay with protein supplement to be ready for spring breeding.
 The cows are fed our grass hay, usually beginning in mid November, with a protein supplement just prior to calving and before turnout depending on hay quality.

 We require our cows to not only calve easily and milk well but also to maintain good udders and be structurally sound.
 We have built longevity into our herd by retaining genetics from our top older cows who have maintained this soundness and productivity.
 A good example was FR CHAIRS PEACH 208L.
 She is pictured below in July 2014 after producing 12 calves for us.